-As a courtesy to others please turn off / silence ALL mobile devices during the Meeting.
+As a courtesy to others please turn off / silence ALL mobile devices during the meeting.
 Thank You.

 - 1. Call to Order

-- 2. FOIA Compliance - Public notification of this meeting has been published, posted, and distributed in compliance with the South Carolina Freedom of Information Act and the requirements of the Town of Hilton Head Island.
+- 2. FOIA Compliance Public notification of this meeting has been published, posted, and distributed in compliance with the South Carolina Freedom of Information Act and the requirements of the Town of Hilton Head Island.

-- 3. Approval of Agenda

-- 4. Approval of the Minutes Meeting of January 13, 2019

-- 5. New Business
+- 3. New Business

 - a.
-Review of Our Plan Draft Section 3.0, Our Core Values
+Review Our Plan Draft: Section 3.0: Chapter 2, Environment

-- 6. Appearance by Citizens

-- 7. Staff Report

-- a.
-Our Plan Update

-- 8. Adjournment
+- 4. Adjournment

-Please note that a quorum of Town Council may result if a majority of their members attend this meeting.
-Please not that a quorum of Planning Commission may result if a majority of their members attend this meeting.
+Please note that a quorum of Town Council may result if four (4) or more of their members attend this meeting.

+Please note that a quorum of the Planning Commission may result if five (5) or more of their members attend this meeting.

-Town of Hilton Head Island Our Plan Development Team Monday, January 13, 2019 at 4:00 pm
+Town of Hilton Head Island

+Our Plan Environment Work Group

+Wednesday, October 23, 2019 at 4:00 PM

-Living Lab at Town Hall
+The Living Lab at Town Hall

-MEETING MINUTES
+MEETING NOTES